monk-io/docs/docs/develop/basic-app.md

         - /yourname/tutorial-nginx
 ```

 We have already defined the `yourname/app` runnable inside `app.yaml` and now we're instantiating it as `yourname/tutorial-app`.
 Since `app` lives in the same namespace, we can just refer to it as `./app`.
-The `inherits` keyword tells Monk to put the sub-tree from the target path in the new path (here: `yourname/tutorial-app`) and override it with whatever comes next.
+The `inherits` keyword tells MonkOS to put the sub-tree from the target path in the new path (here: `yourname/tutorial-app`) and override it with whatever comes next.

 There are two other runnables which we will define in a moment.
-Also notice that the file uses the same `namespace`, which means that Monk will put `system` together with the `app` in the same namespace tree.
+Also notice that the file uses the same `namespace`, which means that MonkOS will put `system` together with the `app` in the same namespace tree.
 This is important because it allows you to keep your definition files in separate repositories but still retain order within your own namespace.

 Finally, `process-group` is like a `runnable` consisting of other runnables.
-This allows us to group them and tell Monk that we want these things to be run together in a single cluster.
+This allows us to group them and tell MonkOS that we want these things to be run together in a single cluster.

 ### Adding Mongo